whats-good/uniform-graphql/packages/core/README.md

 The biggest issue with the currently available code-first approaches emerges during the schema-generation phase: a non-trivial mismatch between the implemented resolvers and the generated schema.
 Developers can't simply rely on the compiler to make sure that their code will match the generated schema, so they have to resort to other means such as decorators and other runtime checks.
 But it doesn't have to be that way.
 As it turns out, this is a perfect job for the compiler.

 > tl;dr: Type-safety is concerned with compile time whereas GraphQL schemas are concerned with runtime.
-What we need is a **unified** approach that is type-safe at compile time while preserving a runtime type information that carries smoothly to GraphQL schemas.
+What we need is a **uniform** approach that is type-safe at compile time while preserving a runtime type information that carries smoothly to GraphQL schemas.
 And that's what `uniform-graphql` is all about: Helping you build code-first GraphQL schemas by delegating all forms of type-safety to the compiler.

 ## Philosophy